storacha/specs/http-header-ucan-invocation.md

 The _response_ headers MUST include an `X-Agent-Message` header, which is an agent message archive that contains a receipt for the executed invocation task.
 They MUST also include the standard [HTTP `Vary` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Vary) that includes `X-Agent-Message`.

+UCAN invocations in HTTP headers SHOULD be considered single use and SHOULD NOT be replayed without first altering the UCAN nonce field.
+If a service receives an invocation that has previously been executed it SHOULD return a HTTP 422 (Unprocessable Content) status code and if so, SHOULD NOT respond with any body content.
+However the response MUST still carry the `X-Agent-Message` header containing the execution receipt.

 ## Oversize Headers

 When sending UCAN invocations via HTTP headers it is important to ensure the total header size does not exceed 8 KB, in order to adhere to limits imposed by popular HTTP server software.